Some info is shown in its original language. Translate

 World-famous Route 66 runs through Flagstaff, while rugged red rock dominates the sweeping landscapes of Grand Canyon National Park and Monument Valley.
 Outdoors adventures abound, from exploring epic canyons to teeing off at golf events to watching the big hitters at baseball spring training.
 Arizona’s multiple dark sky parks draw stargazers, the north of the state boasts excellent conditions for skiing in the colder months, and the blue-green waters of Havasu Falls make a striking contrast with their rust-hued surroundings.

-Top things to do in Arizona
+What are the top things to do in Arizona?

 Sedona